w3c/wai-tutorials/source/forms/index.html.erb.md

 - **[Form Instructions](instructions.html):** Provide instructions to help users understand how to complete the form and individual form controls.

-- **[Validating Input](validation.html):** Validate input provided by the user, and provide options to undo changes and confirm data entry.
+- **[Validating Input](validation.html):** Validate input provided by the user and provide options to undo changes and confirm data entry.

 - **[User Notifications](notifications.html):** Notify users about successful task completion, any errors, and provide instructions to help them correct mistakes.

-- **[Multi-Page Forms](multi-page.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages, and inform users about their progress.
+- **[Multi-Page Forms](multi-page.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages and inform users about their progress.

 - **[Custom Controls](custom-controls.html):** Use stylized form elements and other progressive enhancement techniques to provide custom controls.

 ## A note on time limits

-If possible, forms should not be subject to a time limit to allow users to complete the form at their own pace.
+If possible, forms should not be subject to a time limit to allow users to complete the form at their pace.
 If a time limit needs to be in place, for example, for security reasons, the user should have the option to turn it off or extend it.
-This does not apply if the time limit is due to a live event, such as an auction or a game, or if the time to complete the form is essential for a valid submission.
+This restriction does not apply if the time limit is due to a live event, such as an auction or a game, or if the time to complete the form is essential for a valid submission.

 ## Why is this important?

-Forms can be visually and cognitively complex and difficult to use.
+Forms can be visually and cognitively complex and challenging to use.
 Accessible forms are easier to use for everyone, including people with disabilities.

 - **People with cognitive disabilities** can better understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.